C. diff Infection An Urgent Threat Phase 2

 Mortality

-Mortality associated with C. difficile infection:
+Mortality associated with C. diff infection: